KjellConnelly/react-native-cloudkit/README.md

 #### Does this library use native code?

 Currently it does not.
 Everything is in JS, so yes, you can use it with Expo.

+#### Common Error Handling

+##### Type is not marked indexable.
+Enable the “queryable” index on this field in the indexes section.
+When you query for a record, you can't query for just anything by default.
+So you need to go into the Cloud Kit Dashboard webpage and make this type as indexable.